jwd0526/jwd0526/README.md

 ## Daily Fun Fact

-In Go, 'defer' statements are pushed onto a stack and executed in LIFO order.
+Linux uses cgroups and namespaces for resource isolation in containers.

 </div>